 Wordpress has come a long way from when it first began in 2001.
 Most new upgrades to WordPress over the years have included improvements to administrator functionality to make it easier for your average user to add and edit content.
 Each upgrade has built on the previous to create the advanced system that it is today.
 This being said, there is still some areas where website owners find difficult to insert their own content into their website and make it look ‘professional’.
-Below is a list of 4 different plugins that I, as a WordPress Developer, have found very useful to make it as easy as possible for website owners to insert content with great looking layouts, all by themselves without the need for any code.
+Below is a list of 4 useful plugins that can make it as easy as possible for website owners to insert content with great looking layouts without the need for any code.

 **UPDATE – 10 Nov, 2015**